manjaro/pacman-mirrors/docs/index.md

 * The setting can be changed by invoking `pacman-mirrors --api --set-branch <branch>`.
 ### Generation method
 #### ```# Method = rank```
-Invoking `pacman-mirrors --method <method>` wil temporariy change the setting.
+Invoking `pacman-mirrors --method <method>` will temporariy change the setting.
 * The setting defaults to ***rank***.
 * Select ***rank*** or ***random***.
 ### Protocols and priority